 The six reasons why cats groom themselves are given below:

-• Regulate the Temperature Through Saliva Evaporation: To regulate their body temperature through saliva evaporation, cats often groom themselves.
+- Regulate the Temperature Through Saliva Evaporation: To regulate their body temperature through saliva evaporation, cats often groom themselves.
 When cats lick their fur, saliva is applied to their skin.
 As the saliva evaporates from the skin, it has a cooling effect on the body.
-This process helps to maintain their body temperature, especially in summer or when they are overheated.
+This process helps the cat to maintain body temperature in summer or when they are overheated.

 Why Do Cats Groom Humans?